Datadog to acquire application security management platform Sqreen – TechCrunch

 For instance, you can see blocked SQL injections, see where the injection attempts came from and act to prevent further attempts.
 Sqreen also detects common attacks, such as credential stuffing attacks, cross-site scripting, etc. As your product evolves, you can enable different modules from the plugin marketplace.

-Combining Datadog and Sqreen makes a lot of sense as many companies already rely on Datadog to monitor their apps.
+Combining Datadog and Sqreen makes a lot of sense, as many companies already rely on Datadog to monitor their apps.
 Sqreen has a good product, Datadog has a good customer base.
 So you can expect some improvements on the security front for Datadog.

-The company raised a $2.3 million round from Alven Capital, Point Nine Capital, Kima Ventures, 50 Partners and business angels.
+Sqreen raised a $2.3 million round from Alven Capital, Point Nine Capital, Kima Ventures, 50 Partners and business angels.
 It then participated in TechCrunch’s Startup Battlefield — it made it to the finals but didn’t win the competition.
 The startup attended Y Combinator a bit later.

 In 2019, Sqreen raised a $14 million Series A round led by Greylock Partners with existing investors Y Combinator, Alven and Point Nine participating once again.